rcrowther/django-wagtail-dev/README.md

 <dl>
 <dt>POSTGRES_PASSWORD</dt>
 <dd>Don't make it complicated!
 Postgres and it's support code can be fussy about non-alphanumeric characters, and may handle escapes.
-You should make the password long---it's a critical security measure on your site.</dd>
+You should make the password long---it's a critical security measure.</dd>
 <dt>POSTGRES_USER</dt>
 <dd>Without this, there is a default??? </dd>
 <dt>POSTGRES_DB</dt>